xiecat/goblin/README_EN.md

 ### [Flash Phishing Case](https://goblin.xiecat.fun/example/flash.html)

-For more cases, please enter the WeChat group for discussion, or submit an [issue](https://github.com/xiecat/goblin/issues/new/).
+For more cases, please enter the Discord group for discussion, or submit an [issue](https://github.com/xiecat/goblin/issues/new/).

 ## :bar_chart: Todo